 The trade-offs between excessive inventory storage and bulk purchasing can be a difficult calculation due to a number of variables.
 That said, traditionally businesses that carry just enough products to meet their day-to-day demands out-perform the competition.

 Always consult with qualified business brokers when selling a business.
 They can help you develop a strategic exit plan that doesn’t burden a new owner with frozen assets.
-Business brokers can help you with every aspect of selling a business and can help you liquidate your inventory before a sale.
+At Alliant, we can help you with every aspect of selling a business and can help you liquidate your inventory before a sale.